-Emails show how Republicans lobbied to limit voting hours in North Carolina
+Insight: Emails show how Republicans lobbied to limit voting hours in North Carolina

 The tug-of-war yielded mixed results.

 The state did ultimately add nearly 5,900 more hours and 78 more sites to vote early than in 2012.
 But several counties opened only one polling site during the first week of early voting, slightly denting turnout across the state.
-Voter turnout dropped by 20 percent in the counties that had multiple polling sites during the first week of early voting in 2012 but just one site during the first week in 2016.“We currently have more early voting locations and hours open than ever were open under Democrat control,” said North Carolina Republican Party executive director Dallas Woodhouse, denying his party was trying to suppress the Democratic vote.
+Voter turnout dropped by 20 percent in the counties that had multiple polling sites during the first week of early voting in 2012 but just one site during the first week in 2016.

+“We currently have more early voting locations and hours open than ever were open under Democrat control,” said North Carolina Republican Party executive director Dallas Woodhouse, denying his party was trying to suppress the Democratic vote.

+President Barack Obama praised the expanded early voting opportunities during an election stop in North Carolina on Wednesday.

+“Those who wanted to suppress the vote, they’re going to fail,” he said at the University of North Carolina-Chapel Hill in Chapel Hill.
+“Right now, there are more one-stop early vote sites in North Carolina than ever before.”

-Counties that Democratic President Barack Obama won in 2012 increased their Sunday hours this year by 16 percent, while counties that voted for his Republican rival, Mitt Romney, decreased them by nearly a quarter, the records show.
+Counties that Obama, a Democrat, won in 2012 increased their Sunday hours this year by 16 percent, while counties that voted for his Republican rival, Mitt Romney, decreased them by nearly a quarter, the records show.

 State Republican officials say keeping polls open during evenings and weekends, or “off-hour” times, drains county resources.